mozilla/inclusion/evaluation_tools/governance-basic.md

 ### Documentation

-- [ ] We taken one or more steps to improve the [accessiblity](https://www.comprend.com/blog/2017/test-your-websites-accessibility/) of your documentation/website?
+- [ ] We have taken one or more steps to improve the [accessiblity](https://www.comprend.com/blog/2017/test-your-websites-accessibility/) of our documentation/website?